koddo/.emacs.d.old/README.md

 # keybindings

-I use org-mode with [org-clock-statusbar-app](https://github.com/koddo/org-clock-statusbar-app) to track my time.
+To track my time I use org-mode and [org-clock-statusbar-app](https://github.com/koddo/org-clock-statusbar-app).

 In bettertouchtool for osx: